 When my daughter turned 9, she began to have doubts.
 Most of the kids in her class don't believe.
 So, on Christmas Eve of that year I entered her bedroom at midnight with a prized American Girl doll in hand.

 I woke my daughter and presented the gift to her.
 I sat on her bedside for a little while and told her how good she was doing in school and how she deserved this American Girl doll.
-A
+At the

 I am here in Peru, IL for the Midwest Santa's The Santa and Mrs. Claus Christmas Workshop.
 So I thought I would provide a day-by-day account.